 - Electing pass-through entities will be treated the same as C corporations for purposes of the HEART Program – meaning that they are able to contribute at a much more impactful level early in the year.
 Rather than being limited to $10,000 per pass-through owner until June 30, the pass-through entity may contribute up to 75% of its annual tax liability.

-- This development could mean that the entire cap on the HEART rural hospital tax credit program could be met very early in 2022.
+- This development could mean that the entire cap on the HEART rural hospital tax credit program could be met much earlier in 2022.